mmittleman/mmittleman.github.io/_posts/2026-05-18-Advancing-to-Candidacy-&-Draper-Scholars-Program.md

 cataloging that sometime this summer, so once it's completed, look for a hyperlink here.
 As a short summary in the meantime, we're looking to quantify decisions made by occupational therapists to inform on the design of an at-home rehabilitation system which can deliver autonomous exercise feedback.
 If that sounds like a lot of words, it's because it is--–be on the look out for better words in my future conference paper published on this topic.

-We're still looking to recruit some OT's so if you know anyone that might fit the criteria dictated in the flyer below, please contact me!
+We're still looking to recruit some OT's so if you know anyone that might fit the criteria, please contact me!
 It'd be much appreciated.

 ---